sijn82/portfolio/README.md

 # Portfolio Project Overview

-This repo will become a multiuse project where I can continue to iterate on ideas.
+This repo will become a multi-use project where I can continue to iterate on ideas.
 The first question is whether this is even a good setup where the goal is so ambiguous.
 The key components so far are;

 - Laravel API with Breeze Authentication
 - Next.js